mlcommons/algorithmic-efficiency/RULES.md

 #### Awards and prize money

 An awards committee will award a prize for the "*Best Performance*" in each ruleset as well as a "*Jury Award*".
-The prize for the best-performing submission will be awarded based on the [benchmark score](#benchmark-score-using-performance-profiles) on the full benchmark including [held-out workloads](#held-out-workloads).
+The prize for the best-performing submission will take into account the [benchmark score](#benchmark-score-using-performance-profiles) on the full benchmark including [held-out workloads](#held-out-workloads).
 The "*Jury Award*" will favor more out-of-the-box ideas that show great potential, even though the method may not be of practical value with the current landscape of models, software, etc.

 The prize money for "*Best Performance*" in a ruleset is $20,000 each.
 The winner of the "*Jury Award*" will be awarded $10,000.
 We reserve the right to split the prize money and distribute it among multiple submissions.